dougscohen/dougscohen.github.io/_posts/2020-06-24-CS-Unit-1-Build.md

 3. Fit the training data

 4. For each row in the training data:

     a. calculate euclidean distance between row and your query

     b. add the distances to a list

 5. Sort the list from smallest distance to largest and grab the train indeces

 6. Select the first K entries from the sorted list

-7. Grab the class labels of the selected K entries7
+7. Grab the class labels of the selected K entries

 8. Return the class label that occured the most